Ask AI

 Key sources

-The following summarized guidelines for the evaluation and management of acute diarrhea are prepared by our editorial team based on guidelines from the American Academy of Family Physicians (AAFP 2023), the European Society for Paediatric Gastroenterology Hepatology and Nutrition (ESPGHAN 2023), the Spanish Association of Pediatrics (AEP 2021), the Infectious Diseases Society of America (IDSA 2017), and the American College...
+The following summarized guidelines for the evaluation and management of acute diarrhea are prepared by our editorial team based on guidelines from the Infectious Diseases Society of America (IDSA/CDC/NIH/HIVMA 2024), the American Academy of Family Physicians (AAFP 2023), the European Society for Paediatric Gastroenterology Hepatology and Nutrition (ESPGHAN 2023), the Spanish Association of Pediatrics (AEP 2021), the Infectious Diseases Society ...

 Show more